Complete Guide: Installing Manjaro with Secure Boot Enabled

 Assuming you know how to identify your disk devices and can replace the example device name /dev/sdy with the device for your system.

-All commands written is assuming your are logged in as root.
+All commands written assume you are logged in as root.
 On Manjaro ISOs the root login is root:manjaro

 General